Tatara88/Minecraft/Klaxon/Readme.md

 Feel free to report any bug [here](https://github.com/Nauja/Minecraft/issues).

 * Downloaded klaxons are saved on disk and added to the Minecraft sound manager.
 When a player reconnects with a new klaxon, you will download it again and have the new version in the `klaxons` folder.
 However you will not hear this new version ingame as the sound manager will not update it.
+Without changing the Minecraft class, it is impossible to refresh an existing sound without adding it with a new name and keeping the old version in memory.